rust-lang/book/src/ch20-01-single-threaded.md

 and response!

 > Note: Server presented in this chapter was tested with Firefox.
 Other
-> browsers might not be compatibile with it.
+> browsers might not be compatible with it.
 E.g. Chrome requires at least
 > a `Content-Length` header to accept a response.

 ### Returning Real HTML